ossimlabs/test-environment/README.md

 the naming convention "omar-{service}". testList.txt only contains the {service}
 portion of this convention, and therefore when adding to the list, only need that portion of the service name.

+### not_being_tested.txt
+File that contains any tests that SHOULD be in the testList.txt file, but are not for one reason or another: i.e. test environment not properly set up in the parent repository.